 Ventura County Concert Band

 VACE Awarded "Health Champion Award"VACE was awarded the "Health Champion Award" by the Ventura County Board of Supervisors.

 First in State with Computer-based GEDVACE offers computer-based testing in a Pearson-VUE test center dedicated to GED testing.

 WIA Funding Awarded to VACEPending final approval by the California Department of Education, VACE has been re-awarded Workforce Investment ACT Title II Adult Education and Family Literacy Act funding.

 Diploma Program Overview

 Ventura Adult and Continuing Education provides the opportunity to attain a high school diploma by concentrating on a few subjects at one time.
-Classes are offered during the day and in the evening to accommodate a variety of schedules.
+Classes are free and are offered during the day and in the evening to accommodate a variety of schedules.
 Students may enter the program at any time throughout the year and work with friendly, knowledgeable, fully credentialed instructors to meet their goals.